The last few years have seen a significant shift in the world of work and how employees like you are thinking about their careers.

 Though a strange time during the first months of the pandemic, candidates we work with were exposed to working from home and started to appreciate its many benefits, including zero commuting and zero cost, the ability to improve concentration and focus, greater flexibility, a true work-life balance, and higher productivity.

-An employer can reduce expenses for office space, increase productivity and communication, have better staff retention, and recruit talent outside of a local commutable distance.
+Our clients experience benefits too, with reduced expenses for office space, increased productivity and communication, better staff retention, and the possible recruitment of talent outside of a local commutable distance.

-It's no wonder, therefore, that the Microsoft Work Trends report based on data from over 32,000 respondents earlier this year highlighted that 75% of job seekers are looking for flexible work arrangements and that over 46% of the global workforce are considering leaving their employer.
+It's no wonder, therefore, that the Microsoft Work Trends report based on data from over 32,000 respondents in 2022 highlighted that 75% of job seekers are looking for flexible work arrangements and that over 46% of the global workforce are considering leaving their employer.
 No doubt, both of these data points are connected.

 Though not every sector can fully embrace the home and hybrid model, every employer can consider their options for flexible working in their team.